-The bars below reflect a ratio of inventory formula for each institution that compares the COU generated 'space entitlement' to the actual inventory of space.
+The bars below reflect a ratio between the actual total space available at each institution and the generated space (space required according to the COU standards).
 If a university's inventory of space matches its formula space, then that university is said to have 100% of the generated amount.